 It’s generally best to file your claim as soon as possible, even if you are still gathering facts and information.
 Many states also have deadline requirements within a few days of the incident.
-Missing these deadline can potentially result in fines for your business.
+Missing these deadlines can potentially result in fines for your business.

 There are four main types of workers’ comp claims you can file.
 The claim you file and the compensation the injured person receives varies depending on the type and severity of the injury or illness your employee experiences.

 A medical expense claim can help pay for treatment related to injuries and illnesses, including bills for doctor’s visits, surgery, physical therapy, prescriptions and other expenses.

 For example, a heavy object falls off a shelf and injures your employee.
 They’re in too much pain to keep working, so they head to the doctor to get it checked out.
 Surgery is required to treat the injury, plus eight weeks of physical therapy to regain mobility.

 A claim could help cover medical treatment, physical therapy and medication expenses.

 Now, let’s assume the injury is severe enough that the employee cannot return to work until they’ve completed medical care and all eight weeks of physical therapy.
 A loss of income claim can help with wage replacement while they’re unable to work.